-Due to arrive in the UK in around September 2019, the Ford Ranger Raptor is the first ever factory-built extreme off-road pickup to be offered in Europe.
-We put it to the test on the rocky coastal tracks, sand dunes and beaches of Morocco’s wild Atlantic coastline.
+The Ford Ranger Raptor is the first factory-built extreme off-road pickup to be offered in Europe, so we put it to the test on the rocky tracks, sand dunes and beaches of Morocco’s wild Atlantic coastline in our comprehensive review.

 European models went into production at the Ranger factory in South Africa in March 2019, however, Asia-Pacific models have been rolling off the production line since November 2018.

-Ford has added quite a lot of kit to achieve the more macho and aggressive look.
-The Raptor is instantly recognisable with its Raptor grille, 150mm wider track, bulging 168mm wider wheelarches, and 285/70R17 BF Goodrich KO2 tyres – which raises the chassis 30mm to give around 283mm of ground clearance.
+Quite a lot of kit has been added to the Ford Ranger to achieve the masculine and aggressive look.
+The Raptor is instantly recognisable with its Raptor-badged grille, 150mm wider track, bulging 168mm wider wheel arches, and 285/70R17 BF Goodrich KO2 tyres – which raises the chassis 30mm to give around 283mm of ground clearance.

 The standard bumpers have been replaced by specialist off-road versions for better approach and departure angles.
-The leaf springs will also go, to be replaced by independent coil-springs with FOX 2.5 shock absorbers and Watt’s linkage to minimise lateral movement and increase travel by 22% to 290mm.
+The leaf springs have also gone, replaced by independent coil-springs with FOX 2.5 shock absorbers and Watt’s linkage to minimise lateral movement and increase travel by 22% to 290mm.

 There are also more ‘aggressive’ graphics in the instrument panel, a chunkier steering wheel with perforated leather, and body-colour surrounds on the air vents.

 What would you expect to see under the bonnet of a brute of this size?
 A 3.0- or 4.0-litre turbo-diesel?
 Well no, Ford has ditched the 2.2- and 3.2-litre TDCi engines on the Ranger in favour of the slightly meagre-sounding 2.0-litre EcoBlue engine from the Transit and Transit Custom.